You want to harvest rainwater so you can have more independence from the utility companies, be self-sufficient, and practice conservation?

 The Good News

-Yes, some states still do have ridiculous laws prohibiting rainwater collection.
+While some states still do have ridiculous laws prohibiting rainwater collection.
 But, at the same time, many states are coming around and even encouraging rainwater harvesting.

-Tucson, Arizona offers up to $2,000 in rebates for installing rainwater harvesting systems.
+- Tucson, Arizona offers up to $2,000 in rebates for installing rainwater harvesting systems.

 - Santa Fe County, NM now requires new residences to install rainwater collection systems.

 The laws about rainwater harvesting are constantly changing and it can be tough to find accurate, up-to-date information about the laws in your state.